Skip to Main Content

 • Underneath the licence field you will see ‘This item is public (changes were made but not published)’.
 To publish the newly saved changes, tick the ‘Publish changes’ box at the bottom of the form, then click the green ‘Save changes’ button.
 Your changes are now public.

-Collections are a way to group together public or private content to give it a new context.
+Collections are a way to group together public or private content from other authors to provide an easy way for you to access them.

 1. To create a collection after you have logged in click on ‘My data’ at the top of the page then click on the Collections tab.